pardo0912/pardo0912/README.md

 ### 📌 Highlighted Projects

+- 📊 **Zuber Analytics**
+  Power BI dashboard for exploring ride-sharing demand and weather impact in Chicago.

 - 🎮 **ICE Game Store**
-  Predictive patterns and sales behavior in a gaming e-commerce platform.
+  Data analysis to uncover predictive patterns and sales behavior in an e-commerce gaming platform.

 - 🚗 **VIN Country Finder App**
-  Power Apps solution to identify vehicle origin based on VIN.
+  Power Apps solution that identifies the country of origin of a vehicle based on VIN patterns, integrated with SharePoint.

+- 🛠️ **Service Request Workflow**
+  Business app developed in Power Apps to manage service orders, with automated flows in Power Automate.

+- 🗂️ **Vehicle Document Search App**
+  Power Apps tool connected to SharePoint for locating and opening documents by vehicle model.

+- 🌐 **SharePoint Navigation Sites**
+  Design and implementation of multilingual intranet portals for Chile, Peru, and Colombia.

+- 📈 **Work Orders Dashboard**
+  Power BI report connected to SharePoint to monitor work orders and operational KPIs.

-➡️ *You can explore these projects in my repositories!*
+➡️ *You can explore all these projects in the repository folders and project gallery below.*

 ---